5G-MAG/rt-5gms-examples/Readme.md

 Additional information can be found at: https://5g-mag.github.io/Getting-Started/pages/5g-media-streaming/

+## 5G Media Streaming - Docker Compose Setup

+This project provides a docker-compose setup to run the 5GMS Application Function and the 5GMS Application Server components in a local container environment.
+The setup includes Docker files for the Application Function and the Application Server.
+In addition, it includes a Docker Compose file to connect the two components.
+The configuration files included in this project can be edited on the host machine and are mounted to the respective Docker container during runtime.

 ## Express Mock AF

 This project provides a very simple HTTP server that implements two routes.